Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 Document

-... ".
-Them color depends from the one on what colors the picker worked... worsening weather conditions etc. - can destroy a family how would... taste.
-Perhaps in South America, at home plants ... melliferous bees.
+... " Their color depends from moreover, on what flowers worked as a picker... deterioration weather conditions etc. – can destroy a family How would... taste.
+Perhaps in South America, at home plants ... honey-bearing bees.
 And some people even say that bumblebees steal honey ...

 Document

-pearl color and filling it aroma charrasa... depends, how and much more in life from motives for your actions from... due to weather conditions.
-For the first time I... on my taste, I replied, topics no less ... growing in them plants and flowers scattered all over...
+Zhemchuzhny color and those who filled it aroma Charras... depends, How and much more in life, from the motives of your actions and from... because of weather conditions.
+For the first time I... on my taste, I responded, those no less... growing up in them plants And flowers scattered all over...

 • Names of the school media library